-Your friend has just announced her engagement, and you have just received the wedding invitation in the mail.
+Your friend has announced her engagement, and now you have received the wedding invitation in the mail.
 You're happy for her because this is one of the most exciting times of her life.
-Now you know it's time to look for the perfect thing to give the couple, a task that can be quite daunting.
+And now you know it's time to look for the perfect thing to give the couple, a task that can be quite daunting.

 If you're like most people when you receive an invitation to a wedding, you'll automatically want to know what gift to send.

 This is such a special day for the couple, you may feel the pressure to send the perfect present.